 Instructor: Mathieu Bauchy, University of California, Los Angeles (UCLA)

-This course will offer an introduction to machine learning and its application to glass science and engineering.
+This 3 day (9 hour) course will offer an introduction to machine learning applied to glass science & engineering and a hands-on tutorial.

 Machine learning techniques are now ubiquitous in high-tech applications (e.g., search engine, face detection, spam identification, etc.) and allow computers to “learn” from existing data.
 More recently, machine learning methods have offered new paradigms to understand, engineer, and design glasses and materials in general.
 Machine learning offers a promising path to decode composition-property relationships in glasses, predict optimal glass compositions with tailored properties, pinpoint relevant structural patterns in atomistic simulations, and, more generally, guide and accelerate the design of new glasses.

-This half-day course will provide an introduction to machine learning and its application to glass science and engineering.
-Topics covered will include:
+This course will provide an introduction to machine learning and its application to glass science and engineering.
+Lectures will be complemented by a practical, hands-on tutorial on using machine learning for glass property prediction and glass optimization.
+Topics covered will include

-- Review of existing methods and training of data-driven models,
+- Review of existing machine learning methods and applications

 Who should attend